fibrousb/cbgrmodules/README.md

 Planned modules:

--- Model Evaluation, Estimation, and Uncertainty
+-- Model evaluation, estimation, and uncertainty.
--- data manipulation, ggplot, and the tidyverse
+-- data manipulation, ggplot, and the tidyverse.
--- figure development and visualizing models
+-- figure development and visualizing models.
--- ordination techniques
+-- ordination techniques.
 -- ...